djipco/webmidi/website/api/classes/OutputChannel.md

 **Returns: ** OutputChannel<br />

 **Throws**:
-  * RangeError: The value must be a decimal number between larger than -65 and smaller than 64.
+  * `RangeError` : The value must be a decimal number between larger than -65 and smaller than 64.

 ### `.setModulationRange(...)`